-Having practiced criminal defense now for twenty-five years and done many sex crime cases, I see more and more law enforcement trying to use these pretext phone calls in order to get evidence against those people they believe are involved in committing sex crimes.
+Having practiced criminal defense now for twenty-five years and done many sex crime cases, I see more and more law enforcement trying to use these pretext phone calls to get evidence against those people they believe are involved in committing sex crimes.

-The police will tape record the conversation and they will ask specific questions trying to get the person to incriminate themselves.
+The police will tape-record the conversation, and they will ask specific questions trying to get the person to incriminate themselves.

-Other times I see them say, hey I feel like you did something wrong to me last night.
+Other times I see them say, hey, I feel like you did something wrong to me last night.
 What happened?
 Did we have sex?
 Then again, they're tape recording trying to get the information.
-They're really challenging the person who they think is the suspect or the target with whatever they did wrong, and then they're trying to get them to admit it.
+They're challenging the person who they think is the suspect or the target with whatever they did wrong, and then they're trying to get them to admit it.

-A lot of times what I see in these pretext phone calls is the person apologizing — I'm so sorry that I did that.
+Often, what I see in these pretext phone calls is the person apologizing — I'm so sorry that I did that.
 Can you forgive me?
 This is then used to say, why would somebody apologize if they didn't do anything wrong.

 Don't Make Any Admissions in a Pretext Call

 The best answer in these situations is, I don't know what you're talking about.
 I don't know why you would say that.
-I didn't do anything wrong last night and then obviously, you explain what happened.
+I didn't do anything wrong last night, and then obviously, you explain what happened.

-It's lawful whatever it was and now the police are going to look at the alleged victim and say, what happened here?
+It's lawful whatever it was, and now the police are going to look at the alleged victim and say, what happened here?
 That person's not admitting that they did anything wrong.

 Developing a Defense Strategy Against a Sex Crime Case

 Sometimes, there's a good explanation for it.
-Other times there's not and then we now have a problem and sometimes it operates as a confession.
+Other times there's not, and then we now have a problem, and sometimes it operates as a confession.
 That's really what the purpose of a pretext phone call is.

-It's to try to get you to confess in some way or say something inconsistent with your defense so that when you try to defend yourself, you testify or the alleged victim testifies, the prosecution and case, why would the guy say this if he was innocent?
+It's to try to get you to confess in some way or say something inconsistent with your defense so that when you try to defend yourself, you testify or the alleged victim testifies, the prosecution and case; why would the guy say this if he was innocent?

 They can even confront the perpetrator with that and say, wait a minute, you admitted.
 Why would you apologize if you didn't do anything wrong?
-If you didn't do anything wrong, you'd say what are you talking about?
+If you didn't do anything wrong, you'd say, what are you talking about?

 Why Are Police Allowed to Make Pretext Calls?

 But, law enforcement has an exception.
-They're allowed to tape record somebody when they're in the pursuit of trying to investigate and get information that a crime has been committed.
+They're allowed to tape-record somebody when they're in the pursuit of trying to investigate and get information that a crime has been committed.

-But if law enforcement is involved, they've made the decision to tape record, they think it is an effective investigatory tool, then law enforcement is probably going to be able to do it and you wont be able to stop them and you will be in a position where if you do admit to something or if you do acknowledge something, you're going to have to deal with that in the criminal case.
+But if law enforcement is involved, they've decided to tape-record; they think it is an effective investigatory tool.
+Law enforcement is probably going to be able to do it, and you won't be able to stop them, and you will be in a position where if you do admit to something or if you do acknowledge something, you're going to have to deal with that in the criminal case.

 Los Angeles Sex Crime Lawyer